tarwn/lessthandot-hugo/blogs/content/posts/2012-11-29-java-training-day-4.md

 Traditional

-Inefficient, checks must be done even if stuff doesn&#8217;t blow up
+Inefficient, checks must be done even if stuff doesn't blow up

 Difficult to maintain